HF (High Frequency)

 HF RFID tags – Common advantages:

-- Global functioning.
+– Global operations.

 - Possibility of implementing security features for data storage and transmission.

-- Short read ranges good for privacy issues.
+– Short read ranges, good for privacy issues.

-- Limited problems with liquids and metals.
+– Minor issues with liquids and metals.

 - Lower costs in comparison to LF RFID tags.